 What to Include in Your High School Graduation Program

-So you’ve been afforded the opportunity to craft the program for the high school’s graduation ceremony.
-It’s a big job, and it’s extremely important that you create a stunning yet informative document.
+So you’ve been given the opportunity to craft the program for the high school’s graduation ceremony.
+It’s a big job, and it’s extremely important that you create a stunning, yet informative document.

 A graduation program will be every parent’s step-by-step countdown to the moment they can snap a picture of their son or daughter walking across the stage to shake the hand of the school’s principal.
 But, what should you include on this special occasion program to ensure that your audience is always informed about what’s coming next?

 As students enter the venue, will there be music playing?
 If so, find out which songs will be used, as well as how they’ll be played.
 If the music is live, it’s always a good idea to credit the people playing the music (i.e. the high school band) as opposed to the person who originally composed the notes.

 Most ceremonies will include opening remarks, often from the salutatorian.
 It’s an opportunity to welcome everyone for coming before the awards and/or diplomas are given.
 You’ll want to be sure to note who will be speaking and include their title or reason for importance.

 Awards are special for not only the recipient but for their family as well.
 Be sure to list out which students won which award (cum laude, magna cum laude, summa cum laude, Most Likely to Succeed, Most Popular, etc.) so that parents can keep track as they’re being presented.